prashantRmishra/MachineCoding/solidprinciple/SingleResponsibility/Readme.md

  * Employee class has details of employee
  * This class is responsible for saving employee details, getting tax of
  * employee and getting
- * details of employee like name, id, address, contact,etc */ public class Employee {
+ * details of employee like name, id, address, contact, etc.
+ */
+public class Employee {
     private String employeeId;